 - Iberia Airlines (IB)

-Although Iberia do not always offer the best service, their network covers much of Latin America (via Madrid), and their fares are very competitive, especially in Business class (which has flat beds).
+Although Iberia do not always offer the best service, their network covers much of Latin America (via Madrid), and their fares are very competitive, especially in Business class (with 180-degree reclining seats that lie flat).
 They also have some of the shortest journey times.
 They are a oneworld alliance member and are owned by IAG (owners of British Airways).

 - KLM Royal Dutch Airlines (KL)

 A good choice of airline for flights from regional airports in the UK with a change of plane in Amsterdam.
 KLM is a Skyteam alliance member and combinable with Air France.
-They offer Economy and Business classes (with lie flat beds) and Premium Economy seats are possible at extra charge.
+They offer Economy and Business classes (with 180-degree reclining seats that lie flat) and Premium Economy seats are possible at extra charge.